karec/cookiecutter-graphene-flask/README.md

 At this point a Flask debug server should be running on port 5000 and a `graphql.db` file should has been created on your project folder with basic fixtures.

-Graphql endpoint is by default configured on `/` endpoint
+Graphql endpoint is by default configured on `/`

 ## Feaures